 - Continuing Education Classes are offered at the UNI-CUE every Monday through Thursday, providing easy access to university courses for credit.
 Continuing Education courses continue to be expanded and offered during the fall and spring semesters at a time convenient for most nontraditional students.

-- The UNI-CUE Youth Academy is a four-week summer program for students preparing to enter middle school.
+- The UNI-CUE Leadership Academy is a four-week summer program that helps students transition to middle school.
 The Academy is designed to hone the skills of potential young leaders.
 Students participate in a range of classes, which include reading, writing, math and art.
 Students must be nominated by their 5th grade teachers as having great potential for leadership and academic achievement.

-- The UNI-CUE Tutoring Center provides free tutoring services during the academic year to Black Hawk County students in grades 1-12.
-Currently, more than 70 students receiving free tutoring each semester.
+- The UNI-CUE Tutoring Center provides free tutoring services during the academic year to Black Hawk County students in grades K-12.
 Tutors are upper-level undergraduate students from UNI who work one-on-one with students to improve reading, English, composition, social sciences, math, and other skills as requested.
-The UNI-CUE Tutoring Center is specifically designed to provide skill development over the course of several weeks to a semester.
-Students must register for weekly tutoring through the course of a semester.
+The UNI-CUE Tutoring Center is specifically designed to provide skill development over the course of several weeks during a semester.
+Students must register for weekly tutoring during the course of a semester.

-- OTHER UNI-CUE PROGRAMS: The UNI-CUE supports a number of programs to assist area residents and university students in pursuing and continuing their educational goals and prepare for careers.
-UNI-CUE houses three federally-funded TRiO programs - the Educational Opportunity Center (EOC), the Educational Talent Search (ETS) Program, and the Classic Upward Bound (CUB) Program, as well as the state-funded Iowa Math & Science Academy (IMSA).
-The following section includes a brief description of the each program's mission and the link to its program web site.
+- OTHER UNI-CUE PROGRAMS: The UNI-CUE supports a number of programs to assist area residents and university students with pursuing and continuing their educational goals, and prepare for careers.
+UNI-CUE houses three federally-funded TRiO programs - the Educational Opportunity Center (EOC), the Educational Talent Search (ETS) program, and the Classic Upward Bound (CUB) program.
+The following section includes a brief description of each program's mission and the link to its program web site.

 Educational Opportunity Center (EOC)